I Still Do

-I Still Do is the twentieth studio album by English musician Eric Clapton, and was released through the independent Bushbranch Records/Surfdog Records label.
-The album is a combination of new material written by Clapton and classic songs, contemporary tunes and influences interpreted in his own style.
+I Still Do is the twentieth solo studio album by English musician Eric Clapton.
+It was released in 2016 through the independent Bushbranch Records/Surfdog Records label.
+The album is a combination of new material written by Clapton and classic songs, contemporary tunes, and influences interpreted in his own style.

 The album was produced by Glyn Johns who had worked with Clapton on Slowhand (1977) and Backless (1978).
 The album's artwork is a painting of Clapton by Peter Blake who also previously worked with Clapton.
 It is the follow-up to Clapton's global hit album The Breeze: An Appreciation of JJ Cale, released in the summer of 2014, his compilation album Forever Man, released in the spring of 2015 and also his commercially successful concert film and live album Slowhand at 70 – Live at the Royal Albert Hall released in late 2015.

 Production

 The album was produced by Glyn Johns, who had been producer on Clapton's successful albums Slowhand (1977) and Backless (1978).

 The album cover consists of a portrait of Clapton by Peter Blake who had previously designed multiple pages of artwork for Clapton's 1991 album 24 Nights as well as a photo book, containing all of his drawings of Clapton, his band and the Royal Albert Hall in which the album was recorded from 1990 to 1991.